hajola/passwordless_flutter/README.md

 This app shows the implementation of passwordless authentication on Flutter using the Firebase auth service.
 For state management it uses the BLOC pattern with RxDart.

-A detailed guide is available here.
+A detailed guide is available here: https://link.medium.com/nLhtZgRfBZ

 ## Running the project